DIMACS

 Week 4:

-This week we worked on computing the interleaving distance \( d_I \) precisely: we came up with a metric \( d^* \) on the support sets such that \( d^*(S_\mathbb{V}, S_\mathbb{W}) = d_I(\mathbb{V}, \mathbb{W}) \).
+This week I worked on computing the interleaving distance \( d_I \) precisely: I came up with a metric \( d^* \) on the support sets such that \( d^*(S_\mathbb{V}, S_\mathbb{W}) = d_I(\mathbb{V}, \mathbb{W}) \).
 However, after speaking to my mentor we agreed that exactly computing the interleaving distance may not be necessary, and the less computationally intensive \( d \) may actually be preferable.
 Still, it was a somewhat interesting exercise.

 We also thought about characterizing the support sets a bit more: we were able to rule out some very degenerate cases (e.g. the support set being a countable dense subset of a plane \( P \), where any two points in \( P \) are incomparable).